Seventeen years ago last month, I walked into the CareerBuilder.com headquarters in Reston, VA thinking it'd be another ordinary day at work.

 By the early 90s, my focus shifted to Nirvana, Pearl Jam, grunge, and indie music.

-My first semester of college, my friends and I walked into the radio station on a Saturday night (while presumably everyone else was busy partying), followed the directions on the wall to power up the station, and broadcast our first show (much to the surprise of the General Manager).
+During my first semester of college, my friends and I walked into the radio station on a Saturday night (while, presumably, everyone else was busy partying), followed the directions on the wall to power up the station, and broadcast our first show (much to the surprise of the General Manager).

-I wasn't interested in joining a fraternity, so college radio and everyone involved in it became my focus for the next four years.
+I wasn't interested in joining a fraternity, so college radio and everyone involved became my focus for the next four years.
 I was even elected General Manager my senior year.

-The bands I listened to during this time are too numerous to mention, but significant influences were Pennywise, NOFX, Bad Religion, and a lot of California skate punk type stuff.
+The bands I listened to during this time are too numerous to mention, but significant influences were Pennywise, NOFX, Bad Religion, and California skate punk-type stuff.

 If I had to pick one band that has been the most influential, it'd be Pennywise, especially their old albums like Unknown Road.